Handyman vs. general contractor: What’s the difference?

 Workers' compensation insurance

-Workers’ comp is required in most states for businesses with employees.
+Workers’ comp insurance is required in most states for businesses with employees.
 It can also be required for sole proprietors who work in certain riskier professions, such as roofing.

 Many contractors and handymen buy this coverage even if it’s not required, because it covers employee medical expenses for work-related accidents and illnesses which your personal health insurance is unlikely to cover.
 Workers’ comp can also partially offset someone’s lost wages if they’re unable to work.